Using TA data

 -

-Using RTT arc/call location transparency level move the slider to the required transparency position than click OK.
-This setting is then immediately applied to all RTT arcs that are currently displayed and any new RTT arcs that you select to display.
+Using TA arc/call location transparency level move the slider to the required transparency position than click OK.
+This setting is then immediately applied to all TA arcs that are currently displayed and any new TA arcs that you select to display.

-NOTE: If you have an individual transparency level applied to any RTT arcs then the actual level displayed is a combination of this default transparency level and the individual level set using the RTT arc properties dialog box.
+NOTE: If you have an individual transparency level applied to any TA arcs then the actual level displayed is a combination of this default transparency level and the individual level set using the TA arc properties dialog box.
 For example if the default setting is set to 50% and the individual setting is set to 50% the overall transparency is displayed as 25%.

 For further information on this setting refer to Advanced options dialog box.

-The following procedure details how to display on the map the call ID, and the date and the local time associated with the RTT arc.
+The following procedure details how to display on the map the call ID, and the date and the local time associated with the TA arc.

 -

-Right-click the RTT arc on the map and select Show call information.
+Right-click the TA arc on the map and select Show call information.

-A popup opens which provides the date and the local time of the call.
+A popup opens which by default provides the date and the local time of the call.

 -